picocom-ng/picocom/README.md

    automatically sourcing custom completion scripts.

-2. If you want to automatically enable support *only for the current user*, you must arange for your user's `.bashrc` to source the custom completion script.
+2. If you want to automatically enable support *only for the current user*, you must arrange for your user's `.bashrc` to source the custom completion script.
 There are, obviously, many ways to do this, so the following *is only a suggestion*: